1942

 –Batman #10 Part 3

 It’s been a while since we last saw the Cat.
-In that time, Selina Kyle—using the alias “Marguerite Tone”—has used her stolen wealth to rise to prominence and fame among Gotham’s social elite.
+In that time, the villainess—using the alias “Marguerite Tone”—has used her stolen wealth to rise to prominence and fame among Gotham’s social elite.
 Bruce attends one of Marguerite’s wild parties during which the host initiates a citywide scavenger hunt.
 Using the scavenger hunt as an excuse to gain access to rich folks’ homes, Cat-Woman’s thugs are able to rob them.
 Batman and Robin are unable to stop them.
-Before continuing further, I should mention that, while the newspapers have referred to the Cat as “The Cat-Woman” before, this is the first issue where Selina officially refers to herself as “The Cat-Woman.”
+Before continuing further, I should mention that, while the newspapers have referred to the Cat as “The Cat-Woman” before, this is the first issue where she officially refers to herself as “The Cat-Woman.”
 For brevity’s sake, I will shorten “The Cat-Woman” to a simpler “Catwoman.”
-A week later, Catwoman—as Marguerite—throws another huge ball, this time a masquerade.
+A week later, Catwoman—as “Marguerite”—throws another huge ball, this time a masquerade.
 Batman shows up and learns that Catwoman’s thugs are all dressed up as Batman and plan to use his name to infiltrate secure areas across the city.
 Batman and Robin beat up the fake Batmen, but the Dark Knight is unable to link any wrongdoing to Catwoman.
 Another week passes before Catwoman tries another scheme involving getting her henchmen hired as servants and cooks in the richest mansions in Gotham.
 This time Batman and Robin definitively catch Catwoman red-handed and deliver a serious beat-down on her men.
 In the chaos, Catwoman makes-out with Batman and he lets her escape, much to the annoyance of Robin.

 –Batman #10 Part 4